Darthan184/Custom-Challenges-SFS1/README.md

 "stepType" : {string value} (default "")
 * The type of step.
 Possible values:
-* "Multi" - multiple steps in any order (buggy - SFS seems to forget the progress in some cases)
+* "Multi" - multiple steps in any order
+    * note SFS seemed to forget the progress in some cases, this may now be fixed
+    * does not support the "Impact" step type as a sub-step.

 * "Any" - any one of the specified steps
+    * does not support the "Impact" step type as a sub-step.

-* "Any_Landmarks" - a number of landmarks in any order (buggy - SFS seems to forget the progress in some cases)
+* "Any_Landmarks" - a number of landmarks in any order
+    * note buggy - SFS seems to forget the progress in some cases

 * "Downrange" - used if landed a minimum distance from the current(?) launch pad .
 Effect on planets without a current launchpad is unclear.
 * "Height" - used for altitude reached.
 * "Impact" - impact at a minumum velocity, unclear how this works